-The first part of this post is a roundup of information including a partial list of those attended, the second part of this post is a theological reflection, and the third part is a statistical analysis.
+The first part of this post is a roundup of information including a partial list of which "evangelical leaders" attended a meeting with Trump at the White House, and the second part of this post is a theological reflection on whether a Christian should attend such a meeting.

 Summary of what happened and who attended